mojofunk/ardour-docs/bugs/untracked.md

 - Editing MIDI event velocity editing using Ctrl(primary modifier) and up/down keys is blocked by default by Move selected tracks up/down.

+- Esc should close IOSelector windows

+- With a vertical dual screen setup where Ardour is on the top screen, pressing the output routing button for a track in the Mixer causes the menu to cross the screens with the offical build.
+With a self build on Fedora 21 with external/system libs it pops up above the button and is usable.
+What is the reason for the difference?